 Adult Service Programs

 In the event of severe inclement weather, the SAIL Day Program and/or SMEC Adult Day Health Program may be forced to close.
-A decision will be made by 6:30 a.m.
-For cancellation information, please contact the SAIL office at 508-991-5477 or ADH at (508) 858-5127 for a recorded message.
+A decision will be made by 6:30 a.m. and sent out by School Messenger.
 This information will also be posted on our website, www.smecollaborative.org, as early as possible.

 Please note that Transitional Services students and SAIL consumers who are scheduled to work on days that school is

 closed should still plan on fulfilling their job responsibilities as scheduled unless notified otherwise.
 For questions

 regarding employment services during inclement weather, please contact SMEC employment department to discuss a